Dorothy Hodgkin: Marriage and family

 In 1937, Dorothy Crowfoot married Thomas Lionel Hodgkin, an historian's son, who was then teaching an adult-education class in mining and industrial communities in the north of England after he resigned from the Colonial Office.
 He was an intermittent member of the Communist Party and later wrote several major works on African politics and history, becoming a well-known lecturer at Balliol College in Oxford.
-As his health was too poor for active military service, he continued working throughout World War 2, returning to Oxford on the weekends, where his wife remained working on penicillin.
-The couple had three children: Luke (b.
-1938. d.
-Oct.
-2020), Elizabeth (b.
-1941) and Toby (b.
-1946).
-Their children were talented and smart, just like their parents.
-The oldest son, Luke, became a mathematician.
-Their daughter, Elizabeth, followed her father's career, while the younger son, Toby, studied botany and agriculture.
-Overall, Thomas Hodgkin spent extended periods of time in West Africa, where he was enthusiastic supporter and chronicler of the emerging postcolonial states.
+As his health was too poor for active military service, he continued working throughout World War II, returning to Oxford on the weekends, where his wife remained working on penicillin.
+The couple had three children: Luke (1938 – October 2020), Elizabeth (born 1941) and Toby (born 1946).
+The oldest son, Luke, became a mathematics instructor at the new University of Warwick.
+Their daughter, Elizabeth, followed her father's career as a historian.
+Their younger son, Toby, studied botany and agriculture.
+Overall, Thomas Hodgkin spent extended periods of time in West Africa, where he was an enthusiastic supporter and chronicler of the emerging postcolonial states.
+Thomas Hodgkin died in Greece on 25 March 1982.

 Aliases

 Hodgkin published as "Dorothy Crowfoot" until 1949, when she was persuaded by Hans Clarke's secretary to use her married name on a chapter she contributed to The Chemistry of Penicillin.
 By then she had been married for 12 years, given birth to three children and been elected a Fellow of the Royal Society (FRS).

 Thereafter she would publish as "Dorothy Crowfoot Hodgkin", and this was the name used by the Nobel Foundation in its award to her and the biography it included among other Nobel Prize recipients; it is also what the Science History Institute calls her.
 For simplicity's sake, Hodgkin is referred to as "Dorothy Hodgkin" by the Royal Society, when referring to its sponsorship of the Dorothy Hodgkin fellowship, and by Somerville College, after it inaugurated the annual lectures in her honour.

 The National Archives of the United Kingdom refer to her as "Dorothy Mary Crowfoot Hodgkin"; on a variety of plaques commemorating places where she worked or lived, e.g. 94 Woodstock Road, Oxford, she is "Dorothy Crowfoot Hodgkin".
+In 2022, the Department of Biochemistry in Oxford renamed its much expanded building after Hodgkin, calling it the "Dorothy Crowfoot Hodgkin Building".